Here is a breakdown of some record results in the Rugby World Cup

-In the match, Marc Ellis also claimed the title for most tries in a single World Cup match, with six.
-As well as this, debutant Simon Culhane got himself a haul of 45 points from fly-half, converting 20 of 21 tries and scoring a five-pointer himself.
+In the match, Marc Ellis also claimed the title for most tries in a single World Cup match, with six to his name.
+As well as this, debutant Simon Culhane got himself a haul of 45 points from fly-half, converting 20 of 21 tries and scoring a five-pointer too.

 He has since said of the game, which was the final in the pool stages for New Zealand, who had already made the quarter-finals by then: “We were basically the ‘B’ team and it was unheard of to rotate in those days.
 We were pretty determined we weren’t going to let the All Black jersey down.

 “Momentum was important.
 We had a game-plan in place we’d tried to achieve all World Cup.
 It was about momentum and maintaining it for the World Cup.”